-The point of a COA is to really understand what is in the CBD product you’re interested in using.
+The point of a COA is to really understand and give you tips on what is in the CBD product you’re interested in using.
 CBD companies that don’t include a COA can’t be trusted to sell quality CBD products.
 The consumer has no insight into what’s contained in the product, outside of the obviously positive advertisement included by the company.

 Reading a Certificate of Analysis

 There are a few things you want to look out for when reading a COA.
 The first, and perhaps most important, step is identifying the company that performed the lab report for the COA.
 Why?
 Well, you want to make sure it wasn’t actually conducted by the same company selling the product.

 What you want to see ideally is a third-party test to ensure that it was conducted without bias.
 You can even take it a step further and look into the actual lab that did the report to make sure they’re legitimate.
 In most cases, a simple Google search will suffice.